maciej-piatek/TWEENK/docs/documentation.md

 2. fyne get github.com/maciej-piatek/TWEENK
 3. fyne package -os windows -icon icon.png

-Now an .exe files was prepared and its ready to use on any windows machine.
+Now an .exe file was prepared and its ready to use on any windows machine.

 ## Features
 Tweenk consists of a text box where you can input and edit your notes.
 It acts like any text box in a notepad type program.
 Above it you can see a menu with four submenus: File, View, Settings and Info.